itsthedevman/spec_forge/README.md

 ## Looking for a Software Engineer?

 I'm looking for work!
-Please send enquiries to bryan@itsthedevman.com
+Please send serious enquiries to bryan@itsthedevman.com